VolkanSah/MiniGreX/includes/README.md

 includes folder, only for core files
 # Ready ?
 - loop?
-99,0 % ready
+100,0 % ready
 - upload?
 99,0 % ready
 - functions 100% work but not all functions present
 - img optimizer - missing
 - security (keep dev)

-note: for me:  do not forget :
+note: for me:  do not forget : (check)

     // Escapen strings for secure SQL-query
     function escape_string($string) {